regularmichael/moegame/Moe/NARRATIVE/SETTINGS/The Last Line.md

 ![[Pasted image 20240901003730.png]]
 The Last Line is the name of the restaurant owned by [[Sal]]. [[Moe]] works here, and this is also where she tends to meet her clients.
-The food served here, as well as the general aesthetic of the place, is typical American style.
+The food served here, as well as the general aesthetic of the place, is typical nostalgic American style.
 Moe is a line cook who typically works out of sight from the general seating area.

 *Gameplay*
 The first game ([[The Farm (Project)|The Farm]]) will begin with [[Cassie]] coming to meet Moe here.
 Sal will recognize that Moe needs to leave and he will give her a care package.